 Red Shell x3

-Like the Red shell but you get 3 at once that spin around your kart and can be fired individually.
-If an opponent barges into you while you have 3 shells they will spin out and slow down.
+Like the Red Shell but there are three at once that spin around the kart and can be fired individually.
+If an opponent barges into the shell shield they will spin out and slow down.

 Green Shell x3

-Like the Green shell but you get 3 at once that spin around your kart and can be fired individually.
-If an opponent barges into you while you have 3 shells they will spin out and slow down.
+Like the Green shell but there are three at once that spin around the kart and can be fired individually.
+If an opponent barges into the shell shield they will spin out and slow down.

 Banana Skin x3

-Like the Banana skin but you get 3 at once that spin around your kart and can be dropped or fired individually.
+Like the Banana skin but there are three at once that spin around the kart and can be dropped or fired individually.

 Gives a temporary burst of speed.

-Like the Mushroom but you get 3 at once that can be used individually.
+Like the Mushroom but there are three that can be used individually.

-A bomb that can be fired out in front of you and will explode on impact causing everyone in the impact zone to spin out.
-Can also be dropped behind you.
+A bomb that can be fired out in front and will explode on impact causing everyone in the impact zone to spin out.
+Can also be dropped behind.

 Will seek out and destroy the person in first place.
 It will explode in a similar fashion to a bob-omb and cause the driver to spin out.